-With a dive entry or in-water start on an acoustic signal, the first competitor swims 25 m passing under one obstacle.
+With a dive or in-water start on an acoustic signal, the first competitor swims 25 m passing under one obstacle.
 After the first competitor touches the turn wall, the second, third and fourth competitors repeat the procedure in turn.
 Competitors starting in the shallow end or into shallow water must use an in-water start.

-With a dive entry or in-water start on an acoustic signal, the first competitor swims 50 m passing under two obstacles.
+With a dive or in-water start on an acoustic signal, the first competitor swims 50 m passing under two obstacles.
 After the first competitor touches the turn wall, the second, third and fourth competitors repeat the procedure in turn.
 Competitors starting in the shallow end or into shallow water must use an in-water start.

-Competitors must surface after the start, before the first obstacle, and after passing under each obstacle.
+Competitors must surface after the start before the first obstacle; after passing under each obstacle; and after a turn prior to passing under an obstacle.
 Competitors may push off the pool bottom when surfacing from under the obstacles.
 "Surfacing" means the competitor's head breaks the plane of the surface of the water.